 You may only submit one application for this grant under this call.
-The table below shows information and restrictions on the grants you may apply for during the same year.
+Further information about the grants you may apply for during the same year are shown in on the page Several grants simultaneously Opens in new window..
 Please note that you can only apply for other project grants for other project concepts.

 What requirements apply if I already have a grant from the Swedish Research Council?